Pvt. James C. Thompson

 It was while James was a prisoner in this camp that he received another major beating.
 In December 1943, James was beaten with a stick by a Japanese civilian who was called "Balmer Sahn".
 This was the second major beating that he received while a POW.

-James was liberated on September 5, 1945, and was returned to the Philippines to be fattened up.
+James was liberated on September 5, 1945, and was returned to the Philippines to receive medical treatment and fattened up.
 James also was promoted to staff sergeant.
-He returned home and was discharged, from the army, on February 2, 1946.
+He returned home on the U.S.S.
+Langfitt at Seattle, Washington, on October 4, 1945.
+He was sent to Madigan General Hospital at Ft.
+Lewis, Washington.
+He was discharged, from the army, on February 2, 1946.

 James returned to farming after the war, but found that the physical effects of having been a POW made the work extremely hard for him to do.
 On February 10, 1946, James married Lavern Thorp and together they raised two sons.
 He later served as a county sheriff and court judge.